-Within days after the riot, Jeffrey Smith, 35, and Howard Liebengood, 51, two white Capitol Police officers, killed themselves.
-Their families have said their suicides were related to the stresses of their work, including the Capitol siege.
+Within days after the riot, Jeffrey Smith, 35, and Howard Liebengood, 51, two white police officers in D.C., killed themselves.
+Their families have said that their deaths were related to the stresses of their work, including responding to the Capitol siege..

 During a single week in early March, two officers from the Chicago Police Department died by suicide, the latest in a string of police suicides plaguing the city.

 These are the nightmare scenarios that haunt those working to improve police mental health.
 In the U.S., more officers die by suicide than in the line of duty.
 According to the nonprofit Blue Help, which tracks police suicides nationally, 172 officers died by suicide in 2020, although the actual number might be higher.
 In contrast, 133 died in the line of duty in 2020, according to the Officer Down Memorial Page.

 Blue Help reports that in 2021, 60 officers across the country have already died by suicide.